What is the Limited Liability Partnership (LLP) Act, 2008?

 a.
 Separate Legal Identity

 b.
-Limited Liability Of Partners
+Limited Liability of Partners

 c.
 No Minimum Capital Requirement

 d.
-Minimum Two Partners Are Needed
+Minimum Two Partners

 e.
 Perpetual Succession